Great Southern Land Or Team Loco on the Overland Track – Tasmania, Sept 2005 INDUSTRY NEWS – Military Gear Grand Opening

 A very high quality item, that should be considered if one is to be heading off into cold areas.
 It is best used as part of a layered system of clothing.

-This entry was posted in Clothing & Footwear, Military, Military Gear by 22F and comments are closed.
+Posted in Clothing & Footwear, Military, Military Gear by with no comments yet.

 Your email address will not be published.
 Required fields are marked *